marcoverpas/keynote_speech_Florence/README.md

 </figure>
 <br><br>

 Click the link above (or the figure) to open the simulation laboratory for *Model ECO-3IO-PC*.
+Please wait a few moments while the simulation loads. :hourglass_flowing_sand:

 ---